Florida Statute 732.802

 Beneficiaries of a life insurance policy and similar nonprobate assets are meant to inherit those benefits upon a policyholder’s death.
 What happens, however, if a beneficiary named in the policy commits murder in order to expedite the process and receive benefits immediately?

-Florida law weighs in on this issue by way of Section 732.802 of the 2017 Florida Statutes, which is frequently called “The Slayer Statute.”
+Florida law weighs in on this issue by way of Section 732.802 of the Florida Statutes, which is commonly referred to as the “The Slayer Statute.”

 What is the Slayer Statute?

 In simplest terms, Section 732.802 prevents a killer from receiving benefits of their victim, whether those benefits were passed to the killer by will or under the Florida Probate Code.
 Section 732.802(3) also makes clear that this general principle applies to a named beneficiary of a life insurance policy who “unlawfully and intentionally kills” the policyholder.

 In such an instance, the named beneficiary would not be allowed to receive a benefit from the life insurance policy.
 Instead, Florida law views the killer as if they passed away before the decedent policyholder who was murdered.

 When the facts of both the murder and beneficiaries involved are simple, the statute is usually applied in an intuitive and straightforward manner.
 Suppose a spouse is the sole beneficiary of a life insurance policy and he or she murders their spouse.
 Florida law would simply treat the murdering spouse as though their death occurred prior to the murdered policyholder spouse’s death, preventing the killer from obtaining benefits.

 However, the fact pattern can become complicated when a murderer’s children or additional beneficiaries are involved.

 Florida Case Law Reveals the Slayer Statute Is Interpreted Strictly